jasonsychau/graphql-w-persistent/README.md

 ### Examples

 There is three examples.
 One is an to open a web server.
 This is in the `examples/server-example` folder.
 You can run it by downloading project folder and following the instructions in the `README.md` file.
 The other two examples are applying the GraphQL middleware to a pre-existing MySQL or Postgresql database with AWS Lambda and AWS API Gateway.
 Instructions are in the `README.md` file to make AWS Lambda functions, but you can read more on my [Medium article](https://medium.com/@jasonsychau/add-graphql-interface-to-your-pre-existing-mysql-postgresql-database-ce1e52214c3c).
-Lastly, I'd like a star and claps if it's not too much to ask.
+Lastly, I'd like a star and claps.

 #### set-up